A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 For decades, several domestic militant groups, demanding either independence for Kashmir or for the area to become part of Pakistan, have fought Indian security forces, in violence that has killed tens of thousands.
 India says those groups are supported by Pakistan, which Islamabad denies.

 Modi’s government has said that militancy has declined since the revocation of Kashmir’s autonomy in 2019.
-Analysts say Tuesday’s massacre has shattered that message.
+Analysts say the Pahalgam massacre has shattered that message.

 Kashmir Resistance, also known as The Resistance Front (TRF), claimed responsibility for the Pahalgam attack on social media, voicing discontent at “outsiders” who settled in the region and caused a “demographic change.”
 It did not provide evidence and CNN cannot independently verify its claim.